 Look at another example of brinkmanship escalation: is this a good relationship?

-3. The Alpha Steamroller
+#3.
+The Steamroller

 The Power steamroller does not accept being pushed into a corner and having to take a step back.

 So as soon as the woman airs the possibility of a breakup, he sees red and he charges head-on.

-Why It’s Wrong
+Why It’s Not Optimal

-The Steamroller is far more concerned with “proving” his power than to make the right decision.
+The Steamroller is far more concerned with “proving” his power than making the right decision.

-When faced with a scary outcome the Steamroller type is defensive.
-And he falls into the same bad habits that plagued him the whole relationship long: a focus on himself and ego protection.
+So when the chip falls and it comes to a threat, the steamroller falls into the same bad habits that plagued him the whole relationship long: a focus on himself and ego protection.

 The Steamroller never really paid attention and understood her partner, so what are the chances he’ll do so now?